eatingmychips/metr4202_ximea_ros/README.md

 This tutorial is provided as guidelines for setting up the given Ximea cameras with ROS.

 There will be three steps to this tutorial:
-- Step 1: Install the ROS Ximxea Package
+- Step 1: Install the ROS Ximea Package
 - Step 2: Camera Calibration
 - Step 3: Setup the ArUco Tag Detection Library